 For the past year or so I have been receiving a ton of request to make a platform bed.
 The whole time I actually needed one, but for whatever reason, I been putting it off.
 Well, I finally gave in and went to work.
 So glad I did because I thought it actually enhanced the space and have a luxury feel to it.

 Be sure to check out the video for additional info.
 I will have a few list of materials and things listed at the of this article.

 Step 1: Prepping the Lumber

 After sorting through all the lumber at my local HD store.
 I manage to find enough lumber that I could work with.
 I started this project with a rough sketch up of what I wanted.

 Although this project can be made with a circular saw, I would highly suggest a miter saw to speed things up.
 The key to being successful is attacking all your projects with patience.

 Let's get started.

 If you like to build this; I have a detailed set of PLANS this project.
 After all the lumber was cut down to size.
-I set up shop outside to began the sanding process.
+I set up shop outside to begin the sanding process.
 Prepare for hours of sanding and be sure to wear a mask and safety glasses.
-I sand the bed down with 80 grit sand paper first, then 120 grit followed by 220 grit to wrap things up.
+I sand the bed down with 80 grit sandpaper first, then 120 grit followed by 220 grit to wrap things up.

 Next, paint or stain the bed frame whatever color you prefer.
 I chose black.

 Step 2: Tackling the Headboard

 Due to the length of the headboard, I had to attach a small section to extend the 8ft sheet of plywood.
 I then painted the bottom section of the plywood to match the bed frame.